 - Pour the wet mixture over the dry mixture, and stir together just until everything is combined.
 It won’t be completely smooth, and there might be some tiny lumps; this is completely fine.
 Don’t over-mix!

 - Carefully pour the batter over the figs, smooth out the top a little bit with a spatula, and bake for about 30 minutes.
 It’s done once you can insert a toothpick into the center and batter doesn’t stick to it.
+It may take longer than 30 minutes to cook through, especially if your figs have a lot of moisture.

 - Let it cool for 5 to 10 minutes in the cake pan.
 Then trace around the edge with a butter knife to make sure it’s loosened from the pan.
 Place a plate or cake-stand upside-down over the cake.
 Put on your grippiest oven mitts, and hold the plate and cake together so that your thumbs are underneath the cake pan.
 Carefully and quickly rotate it away from yourself and give it a quick up-and-down shake to release the cake from the pan.
 Remove the pan, slice, and serve.